MorganOnBass/docker-ocserv-saml/README.md

 * Base: Alpine 3.7
 * Latest OpenConnect Server 0.11.10
 * Size: 57.1MB
+* Create certs automatically using default or provided values, or drop your own certs in /config/certs
 * Modification of the listening port for more networking versatility
 * Customizing the DNS servers used for queries over the VPN
 * Supports tunneling all traffic over the VPN or tunneling only specific routes via split-include